Northern Ireland Football League: Senior club membership history

 Only five and six clubs competed in 1920–21 and from 1921–23 respectively, but expansion began with the admission of four new clubs in 1923, another two in 1924 and a further two in 1927, giving a membership of fourteen from 1927 until the League was suspended in 1940 because of the Second World War.
 When the League resumed in 1947 it was reduced to twelve clubs, and stayed at this number until 1983 when membership was increased to fourteen.

 In 1990, a further two clubs brought the membership to sixteen, and the League was divided into two divisions (the Premier and First Divisions) of eight in 1995, with promotion and relegation between the two.
 In 1996 the results from the Premier Division and the First Division started to be featured on the Press Association vidiprinter.
 In 1997, membership increased again to eighteen, with ten in the Premier Division and eight in the First Division.
 Between 1999 and 2003, the League had a record twenty clubs in membership.
 From 1999 to 2002, ten clubs each competed in the Premier and First Divisions and in 2002–03 there were twelve in the Premier Division and eight in the First Division.

 In 2003, with the creation of the Irish Premier League, the senior league was reduced to a single division of sixteen clubs, although for the first time with relegation to, and promotion from, a league below (a rump Irish Football League in 2003–04 and subsequently the IFA Intermediate League).
 In 2008, with the creation of the IFA Premiership, the league was reduced to twelve.
 The Northern Ireland Football League was formed in 2013 to assume independent collective management of the top three levels of the Northern Ireland football league system, which had been under the direct management of the Irish Football Association: namely the IFA Premiership and both divisions of the IFA Championship.

 In 2016, the NIFL Championship was given senior status.

 Membership summary

-Listed below are all the senior League members from 1890 up to and including the 2022–23 season in the following competitions:
+Listed below are all the senior League members from 1890 up to and including the 2025–26 season in the following competitions (except Ballaclare & QUB pending PO results):